 Your critical inner voice is a deeply ingrained pattern of negative thoughts that can be directed at others as well as yourself.
-This “voice” is not an actual auditory hallucination, as in “The voices in my head told me to do it.”, but rather a series of thoughts, much like your conscience.
+This “voice” is not an actual auditory hallucination, as in “The voices in my head told me to do it,” but instead, a series of thoughts, much like your conscience.
 The difference is that while your conscience usually steers you in the right direction, the inner critic is a nagging stream of thoughts that are often destructive and can discourage people from acting in their own best interest.

 In the case of the victim, being self-condemning can lead to that person allowing the abuse to continue instead of making the changes needed to end the cycle.
 Everyone has negative thoughts and feelings about themselves at one time or another, but in cases of domestic violence, these thoughts can sometimes grow out of proportion.
-The negative thoughts usually feed on your deepest fears and in some cases fears that you didn’t even know you had.
+The negative thoughts usually feed on your deepest fears and in some instances fears that you didn’t even know you had.
 “If I leave, he/she will just find me.”, “How will I make it alone?”.
-These are just a few of the thoughts that may run through the victims mind and if left uncontrolled will result in that person staying in a relationship that is unhealthy for everyone involved.
+These are just a few of the thoughts that may run through the victim's mind and if left uncontrolled will result in that person staying in a relationship that is unhealthy for everyone involved.

 A first step may be to educate yourself so that you understand the voice inside of you better.
 Many of us are proud and unwilling to acknowledge our weaknesses.
 Consider visiting a psychologist with your partner to take a personality test.
 It is a great ice-breaker and helps you to understand yourself and your partner better without starting right off with a discussion of problems.